smcalilly/dynamo-bb/README.md

 ## Why would I want to wrap Boto3?
 Boto3 is a self-described low-level package meant for using AWS resources, so it's easy to encapsulate some of the details that might lead to messy code.

-More importantly, you might sometimes work with Dynamo tables that are unfortunately designed more like a relational database than NoSQL.
+More importantly, you might sometimes work with Dynamo tables that are designed like a relational database.
 In that case, DynamoBB provides an interface to join two tables together.

 ## How does it work?
-DynamoBB creates a cache after a full table scan, for when you need to work with an entire table in memory.
-This is useful when you're doing stuff like writing a CSV.
-To do this, you need to initialize the DynamoBB class with a Dynamo table client.
+DynamoBB creates a cache after a full table scan.
+This allows you to work with an entire table in memory.
+This is useful when you're doing stuff like writing a CSV and need the table to reference.

 ### Install
 ```
 pip install git+https://git@github.com/smcalilly/dynamoBB.git
 ```

 ## Usage
+To setup the in-memory cache, you need to initialize the DynamoBB class with a Dynamo table client.
 ```
 # setup the clients
 dynamo_clients = {